 Everyone just wants to know the secret to immediately flawless skin on short notice.
-What do you do when you’ve had to prioritise other things and now it’s the last minute?
+What do you do when you’ve had to prioritise other things and now it’s the last minute before your prom, big job interview, or high school reunion?

 While truthfully we all know that you need to be performing a consistent skin care routine to achieve your dream skin, there are some closely guarded secrets to looking your best on a big day with short notice.